RealHulubulu/openCVObjectDetectionRPi/README.md

 model = cv2.dnn.readNetFromTensorflow('frozen_inference_graph.pb', 'ssd_mobilenet_v2_coco_2018_03_29.pbtxt')

 The code creates a log file for each run.
-The format lists each picture taken (imag/imageWithBoxes) followd by a comma then a dictionary of each object detected with the number detected.
-If the number is below the threshold set (objectDict[key] < 5 in code) then after the number of objects is the a message
-(Running Low) in parenthesis.
+The format lists each picture taken (imag/imageWithBoxes) followed by a comma then a dictionary of each object detected with the number detected.
+If the number is below the threshold set (objectDict[key] < 5 in code) then after the number of objects is a message that says (Running Low) in parenthesis.
 Below this line is a listing of each object detected with its percentage.
 Each log file captures all data per run of the script.